fanfannothing/zhangkaixu.github.com/index.md

     > A framework for Chinese NLP in the labs

 ## Publications

+*   **Kaixu Zhang**, Maosong Sun and Changle Zhou.
+2012<br/>
+    Word Segmentation on Chinese Mirco-Blog Data with a Linear-Time Incremental Model<br/>
+    *The Second CIPS-SIGHAN Joint Conference on Chinese Language Processing*

 *   **Kaixu Zhang** and Maosong Sun.
 2012.<br/>
     Unified Framework of Performing Chinese Word Segmentation and Part-of-Speech Tagging<br/>